-ChatGPT has real uses for customer support professionals of all kinds, whether you work directly with customers or you lead an awesome support team.
+The meteoric rise of ChatGPT isn’t just a fluke.
+ChatGPT for customer support professionals has lots of potential, whether you work directly with customers or lead an awesome support team.

 As someone who does both, I’ve found ChatGPT to be really useful as a tool that can: